 Octopus Deploy organizes your infrastructure, that is the deployment targets you deploy software to (whether on-premises servers or cloud services), into environments.
-Typical examples of environments are Test, Stage, and Production.
+Typical examples of environments are Development, Test, and Production.

-Organizing your deployment targets into environments lets you define your deployment processes (no matter how many targets are involved) and have Octopus deploy the right versions of your software to the right environments at the right time.
+Organizing your deployment targets into environments lets you define your deployment processes (no matter how many deployment targets or steps are involved) and have Octopus deploy the right versions of your software to the right environments at the right time.

-The order that environments are shown on the Environments tab also affects:
+The order that environments are shown in the environments tab also affects:

 It's a good idea to put your least production-like environments first, and the most production-like environments last.

-You can control who has access to view or edit environments, as well as who has access to deploy to environments, by assigning users to Teams and assigning roles to those teams.
+You can control who has access to view, edit, and deploy to environments by assigning users to Teams and assigning roles to those teams.
 For more information, see the section on managing users and teams.